microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Update an Extension

-When a new version of an extension is available, it will be visible in the `Extensions: Install Extension` dropdown with an enabled update button in the lower right of the extension entry.
-Simply click this button and after the update, you'll be prompted to restart VS Code.
+You can quickly look for extension updates by using the `Extensions: Show Outdated Extensions` dropdown.
+This will display any available updates for your currently installed extensions.
+Simply click the Update Extension button in the lower right for the outdated extension and the update will be installed and you'll be prompted to restart VS Code.

 ## Next Steps
 Here are a few topics you may find interesting...